AnnikaStein/SkewbSkills/README.md

 + practice the first layer
 + practice algs for the last two layers
 + practice programming with python and qt. ;)
++ *new: practice html, css and javascript!*

 ![SkewbSkills Logo](Icons/logogreen.png)

 # What's new?
+## Release of SkewbSkillsWeb
+Yes, you've heard correctly, SkewbSkills is now available as a webpage!
+This very first web-based release might look a little ugly and lack a stopwatch, but it WORKS, apart from that! :)

+Believe me or not, getting everything done in JavaScript was a bit of a mess as a complete .js newbie, but using my python scripts saved me a lot of time.
+Tbh, it took me not more than three days (the last time using anything like html / css must have been several years ago).

+Seems like learning new languages is much easier than learning your first one. ;) (yOu DOn'T sAY?!)
 ## Release of 1.2:
 + Create subfolders that contain the scrambles and icons (thanks to Elias for the suggestion)